SEB-Core/mongoose-recipes/README.md

 mkdir models
 ```

-In this folder, we'll create a file for the particular resource we want a schema for.
-For this app, since we will have authentication, we will need a `User` model.
-By convention, when we name this file, the resource is **singular** and **PascalCased** since it represents the template we will follow for a *single* document.
+In this folder, you'll create a file for the particular resource you want a schema for.
+For this app, since you will have authentication, you will need a `User` model.
+By convention, when you name this file, the resource is **singular** and **PascalCased** since it represents the template you will follow for a *single* document.
 Name the file `User.js`.

 ```sh
 touch ./models/User.js
 ```

-In this file, we'll need access to the mongoose object, so let's import that.
+In this file, you'll need access to the mongoose object, so let's import that.

 ```js
 const mongoose = require('mongoose')
 ```

-Now, we'll need a new instance of the *Schema class* from Mongoose.
+Now, you'll need a new instance of the *Schema class* from Mongoose.
 In JavaScript, classes can be used to create reusable objects that all share similar properties and methods (built-in functions).
-Mongoose uses this to create a new model for us.
-By convention, the name of this variable will be our resource + Schema to clearly designate it.
+Mongoose uses this to create a new model for you.
+By convention, the name of this variable will be your resource + Schema to clearly designate it.

 ```js
 const userSchema = new mongoose.Schema({